 Traci Meitzler is a Side Arts Certified Visual Artist from Gilbertsville, PA.

-Traci would classify her style as chaotic architecture.
-She enjoys the juxtaposition of straight edges with organic curves.
-Traci believes that a painting or any design cannot have just one element, but that each exists in harmony because of the other.
+As an artist, Traci Meitzler works hard to develop art that speaks both to her and others about her emotions and frame of mind while creating.
+She would classify her style as chaotic architecture.
+Traci enjoys the juxtaposition of straight edges with organic curves.
+She believes that a painting or any design cannot have just one element, but that each exists in harmony because of the other.

 To see more work, visit mad7studio.com

 John Edwe is a new Side Arts Certified Visual Artist from Philadelphia, PA.

 - Hamilton Street Gallery, Bound Brook, New Jersey (2022)

 - Luxembourg Art Prize, Luxembourg, Luxembourg (2021)

 - Pleiades Gallery, New York, New York (2020)